-Many still tanning, despite dangers, survey findsMay 28th, 2012 in Health /
+Many still tanning, despite dangers, survey findsMay 28, 2012 in Medicine & Health / Health

 (HealthDay) -- Despite public education efforts, many young adults still don't understand the dangers of sun exposure and tanning, a new U.S. survey finds.

 The nationwide online survey conducted by the American Academy of Dermatology found that 58 percent of respondents aged 18 to 29 believe people look more attractive with a tan, and 71 percent agreed with the statement: "Sun exposure is good for your health."